-There are many reason, but there’s now a new one.
-An apparent either developer of ProgPoW or someone very familiar with is, says:
+There are many reasons, but there’s now a new one.
+An apparent either developer of ProgPoW or someone very familiar with it, says:

 “At current figures (ie. 7450000 blocks) the time spent by a node to validate block sealing nonces for all blocks is roughly 4 hours.
 Assuming a ProgPoW nonce requires 1.5x the time for the same validation we’d get at most 6 hours for the very same task.
 This is the only ‘overload’ the change of the algo could bring.